Introduction

 - take measurement uncertainty into account when determining conformity, and

-- decide whether a result Passes, Fails, or is Indeterminate
+- decide whether a result Passes or Fails

 Then, apply those rules when providing statements of conformity.
 The key here is “when providing statements of conformity.”
 If you do not provide statements of conformity, then you do not need to include this information in your reports.